-Dr. Ruth Heindel Dorothy & Thomas Jegla Assistant Professor of Environmental Studies Ruth is an environmental earth scientist who is interested in biogeochemical cycling and mineral weathering in remote and local environments.
+Dr. Ruth Heindel Dorothy & Thomas Jegla Assistant Professor of Environmental Studies Ruth is an environmental earth scientist who is interested in biogeochemical cycling, atmospheric deposition, and mineral weathering in remote and local environments.
 Ruth has conducted field research in Greenland, Antarctica, the Colorado Front Range, and locally in central Ohio.
 She loves mentoring undergraduates on a variety of research projects.
 At Kenyon, Ruth teaches Introduction to Environmental Studies, Earth Systems Science, Introductory Environmental Lab, The Science of Climate Change, in addition to other courses.

 Undergraduate Research Students